CyberArk

 Scope

-1. Leave Prompt the user for consent to authorization request unchecked.
+1. Leave Prompt the user for consent to authorization request unselected.

 3. Enter SaaS Manager as the scope Name.

-4. Ensure Define the scopes to access APIs is selected and then click Add to add the following REST Regex entries:
+4. Make sure Define the scopes to access APIs is selected, then select Add to add the following REST Regex entries:

 • Redrock/Query